- Fact Checked

 The back pain associated with UTIs varies from person to person in terms of the type, location, and severity of the pain.
 Some people may experience a dull ache or pressure in the lower back, while others may feel sharp pains and spasms.
 In any case, if you are experiencing new pain you can't explain, call your doctor so they can get to the root cause.

-Who is at risk for developing back pain with UTIs?
+Who Is at Risk for Developing Back Pain with UTIs?

 Gender and Age

 Sorry, ladies, when it comes to UTIs, you are not in luck.
-A study published in the Journal of Clinical Medicine clearly shows that UTIs are more common in women than men.2 And this makes sense when you consider the anatomical difference between men and women.
-Women’s urethrae are shorter and closer to the anus, making it easier for bad bacteria to enter the bladder.
-And it’s these anatomical differences combined with hormonal changes that make both pregnant and menopausal women particularly susceptible to UTIs.
+A study published in the Journal of Clinical Medicine clearly shows that UTIs are more common in women than men.
+And this makes sense when you consider the anatomical difference between men and women.

 Your risk of developing a UTI also increases with age.
 Aging causes your immune system to weaken, which makes you more vulnerable to all kinds of infections, including those in the urinary tract.
 Moreover, older adults may experience urinary tract changes or blockages that can make it harder to empty their bladder, allowing bacteria to grow and cause a UTI.